Unhindered Conversations: 6 Bizarre Beauty Regimen Myths Filipinos Grew Up With

 The beauty regimen to get soft, shiny hair was to brush it for 100 strokes before bedtime.
 It seems like a totally doable activity, so, naturally, many young girls thought to try it without realizing the consequences.

 “I grew up thinking you needed exactly 100 brush strokes to achieve silky, smooth hair,” reveals former magazine editor Nikki Santiago-Rivera.
 “But my curly hair wasn’t having any of it.
 I realized in my early teens it was all a marketing ploy of some shampoo brand.”
-The American Academy of Dermatology states that this can cause split ends and hair loss, so back away from the brush!
+The American Academy of Dermatology states that this can cause and , so back away from the brush!

 Women Must Be Mahinhin